-According to new research published For example, a Sports Medicine, cannabis is likely not a significant booster for running speed.
+According to new research published We earn a commission for products purchased through some links in this article Sports Medicine, cannabis is likely not a significant booster for running speed.
 In fact, marijuana may cause your run to feel more difficult, even if it also enhances your enjoyment of the workout.

 To find this, researchers at the University of Colorado Boulder recruited 42 runners between the ages of 21 and 39 who were regular cannabis users.
-They were split into two groups, with one using a cannabis product with tetrahydrocannabinol (THC), the component of cannabis plants that can make you feel “high,” and the other using a cannabidiol (CBD), The Best Interval Workout for Boosting Performance.
+They were split into two groups, with one using a cannabis product with tetrahydrocannabinol (THC), the component of cannabis plants that can make you feel “high,” and the other using a cannabidiol (CBD), a component in cannabis plants that does not have a psychoactive effect.

-heart disease, and cancer treadmill of 333 sports medicine physicians For example, a motivation and enjoyment levels, as well as how hard the workout felt.
+Both groups did a non-cannabis-fueled run on a treadmill and lower pain sensitivity motivation and enjoyment levels, as well as how hard the workout felt.
 On a separate visit, they did another 30-minute run after using either a THC or CBD product.

 The CBD group experienced heightened mood, but the THC runners also reported more intense moments of a “runner’s high” compared to the non-cannabis session.
 A surprising finding, the researchers noted, was that the CBD group didn’t feel heightened effort for their second run, but those in the THC group did.